bearlikelion/cooties/README.md

 # Cooties

 P2P multiplayer tutorial for Godot using [Steam Networking Sockets](https://partner.steamgames.com/doc/api/ISteamnetworkingSockets) and traditional IP/Port connections through [ENet](https://docs.godotengine.org/en/stable/classes/class_enetmultiplayerpeer.html).
+This project utilizes RPC Calls, MultiplayerSpawner, and MultiplayerSynchronizer nodes with physics interpolation for other peers.

 This repository is an open source [MIT licensed](LICENSE.md) tutorial to serve as an introduction for multiplayer in Godot.